 In a time now, when grown men can be seen wearing tank tops and flip flops travelling on commercial airlines, and in which childish name-calling, petty insults and foul language have become common place in politics and civic discourse generally in both the United States and the United Kingdom, being able to have looked up to a man of substance, good manners and proper fashion on screen and off, deserves special mention.
 Sean Connery the man and the actor, leaves a noticeable vacuum.

-Bob Barr represented Georgia’s Seventh District in the U.S. House of Representatives from 1995 to 2003.
-He served as the United States Attorney in Atlanta from 1986 to 1990 and was an official with the CIA in the 1970s.
-He now practices law in Atlanta, Georgia and serves as head of Liberty Guard.
+Bob Barr represented Georgia’s 7 District in the U.S. House of Representatives from 1995 to 2003 and was the U.S. Attorney for the Northern District of Georgia from 1986 to 1990.
+He was an official with the CIA during the 1970s.
+Reproduced with permission.